hbeni/fgcom-mumble/docs/HOW_THIS_WORKS_FOR_DUMMIES.md

 **The Solution:** You position relay vehicles on hilltops.
 These vehicles receive the signal from the lead vehicle and retransmit it to the vehicles behind them.

 **Result:** All vehicles in the convoy can communicate.

+### Example 4: Rain Scatter Communication (10 GHz)
+You're operating a 10 GHz microwave link between two mountain peaks that are normally out of line-of-sight.

+**The Problem:** The mountains block your 10 GHz signal completely - no direct path exists.

+**The Solution:** Wait for a heavy rainstorm!
+At 10 GHz, the radio wavelength (3 cm) is similar to raindrop size, so the rain acts like millions of tiny mirrors.

+**How it works:**
+- Your signal hits the rain cloud
+- Raindrops scatter the signal in all directions
+- Some scattered signals reach the other mountain peak
+- The other station receives your signal through the rain

+**Result:** You can communicate over 100+ km through rain clouds that would normally block other frequencies!

+**Note:** This only works at 10 GHz and 24 GHz - lower frequencies just pass through rain, higher frequencies get absorbed.

 ## Antenna Direction Matters